-Working mamas, on Mother’s Day, make the day your own.
-Feel empowered to create the Mother’s Day you want.
+Working mamas, on Mother’s Day, feel empowered to create the Mother’s Day you want.
+Make the day your own.
 You’ve more than earned it!

 Mothers make things happen